Daily Prayer is completely free, including all membership features. However, spreading the Word of Christ on the internet is not free.

 Daily Prayer is volunteer publication of Daily Prayer Ministries, Inc., a nondenominational ministry dedicated to the glory of Jesus Christ.
 No person associated with us receives any form of monetary compensation.
 Please consider a donation to help keep Daily Prayer online and spread the word of God.
 (Tax deductible in the U.S. and possibly elsewhere.)

-60 The children of Delaiah, the children of Tobiah, the children of Nekoda, six hundred and fifty-two.
+60 the sons of Delaiah, the sons of Tobiah, the sons of Nekoda, 652.

-61 And of the children of the priests: the children of Habaiah, the children of Hakkoz, the children of Barzillai, who was married to one of the daughters of Barzillai the Gileadite, and took their name.
+61 Of the sons of the priests: the sons of Habaiah, the sons of Hakkoz, the sons of Barzillai, who took a wife from the daughters of Barzillai the Gileadite, and he was called by their name.

-63 And the Tirshatha said that they were not to have the most holy things for their food, till a priest came to give decision by Urim and Thummim.
+63 The governor said to them that they should not eat from the most holy things until a priest stood up with Urim and Thummim.

 Please note that, if you want a book from the Apocrypha (1 Esdras, 2 Esdras, Greek Additions to Esther, 1 Maccabees, 2 Maccabees, Tobit, Judith, Wisdom of Solomon, Sirach, Baruch, Epistle of Jeremiah, Susannah, Azariah, Manasseh, Bel and the Dragon) they are currently available only by choosing "Apocrypha - King James Version".